MichaelYoungDataAnalytics/business-analytics-portfolio-project/03-tables-and-charts/03-tables-and-charts.md

-Day 3 of this Excel tutorial introduces simple use of tables and charts
+Day 3 of this Excel tutorial introduces simple use of tables and charts.

 * Absolute Referencing ($A$1)